 Currently, there are no significant risk facilities in Santa Barbara County.

-For more technical information on requirements for Santa Barbara County facilities, see Air Toxics for Business.
+For more technical information on requirements for facilities in Santa Barbara County, see Air Toxics for Business.

 For more general information on air toxics and your health see:

-- California Air Resources Board Air Toxics Program Current Activities
+- California Air Resources Board Air Toxics Tool

-For more information or assistance, please contact David Harris at (805) 961-8824 or at [email protected] (Air Toxics Section).
+For more information or assistance, please contact [email protected].